-The name of the stream that stores the lengths of all values MUST be derived by prefixing a string containing the hexadecimal representation of the property tag with the string "substg1.0".
-For example, if the property tag is PidTagScheduleInfoDelegateNames [MS-OXPROPS], the stream's name MUST be "substg1.0_6844101F" where 6844101F is the hexadecimal representation of PidTagScheduleInfoDelegateNames.
-The lengths of all the values MUST be stored inside this stream in contiguous ULONG entries.
-Therefore, the first 4 bytes of this stream MUST represent the length of the first value of the property, the next 4 bytes the length of the second value, and so on.
+The name of the stream that stores the lengths of all values is derived by prefixing a string containing the hexadecimal representation of the property tag with the string "substg1.0".
+For example, if the property tag is PidTagScheduleInfoDelegateNames[MS-OXPROPS], the stream's name is "substg1.0_6844101F" where 6844101F is the hexadecimal representation of PidTagScheduleInfoDelegateNames.